Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Generate one adversarial PDF + its answer key,' which is a specific verb and resource.
-It also distinguishes from sibling tool pdfhell_run by explaining it is for inspecting traps before evaluation.
+The description clearly states the tool's purpose: 'Generate one adversarial PDF + its answer key.'
+It uses a specific verb-resource pair and distinguishes itself from siblings like eval_discover and pdfhell_run by noting that eval_discover lists trap families.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.